 Day 1 — Punta Arenas, Chile

 Your adventure begins in Punta Arenas, Chile, the most populated city in Patagonia.
 If you arrive early, there are many museums, restaurants and shops to keep you busy for days.
-By early afternoon, a Quark Expeditions representative will meet all passengers at the official starting point hotel, where you’ll enjoy a welcome dinner and be briefed about preparing for your embarkation day.
+By early afternoon, a Quark Expeditions representative will meet all passengers at the official starting point hotel, where you’ll enjoy a welcome dinner and be briefed about preparing for your embarkation day

 Day 2 — Embarkation Day

-Days 3 and 4 — Antarctic Peninsula and South Shetland Islands
+Days 3 to 5 — Antarctic Peninsula and South Shetland Islands

 There are few places in the world as evocative as Antarctica.
-As your ship approaches the white continent, you may be overcome by feelings of excitement and awe.
+As your ship approaches the White Continent, you may be overcome by feelings of excitement and awe.
 Much of Antarctica is indescribable and can only be fully appreciated through your own eyes.

-Even more exciting are your daily excursions to land.
+Even more exciting are your daily land excursions.
 Your first Zodiac landing is something you’ll never forget!
-Walking up to a beach that is dotted with penguins and seals is the most intimate way to experience the unique wildlife of Antarctica.
+Walking up to a beach dotted with penguins and seals is the most intimate way to experience the unique wildlife of Antarctica.

-Days 5 and 6 — The Antarctic Circle
+Days 6 and 7 — The Antarctic Circle

-Days 7 and 8 — Northbound Along the Peninsula
+Days 8 and 9 — Northbound Along the Peninsula

-If you haven’t had your fill of Antarctic wildlife and icebergs by now, you’ll surely be satisfied by the time we return to the Drake Passage.
+If you haven’t had your fill of Antarctic wildlife and icebergs by now, you’ll surely be satisfied by the time you return to King George Island.
 You will continue to journey onto land by Zodiac twice daily as you travel north along the western Antarctic Peninsula.

-Day 9 — Disembarkation and Fly to Punta Arenas
+Day 10 — Disembarkation and Fly to Punta Arenas

-Day 10 — Depart for Home
+Day 11 — Depart Punta Arenas

 Important reminder: Embracing the unexpected is part of the legacy – and excitement – of expedition travel.
 There are no guarantees that we can achieve everything we set out to accomplish.
 A measure of flexibility is something all of us must bring to a voyage.
 There are nearly 200 recognized sites in the Antarctic Peninsula and South Shetlands and the places mentioned above may be changed to others equally as interesting.